charlottejoy/100-days-of-code/log.md

 ### Day 20: Jan 22, 2018

 **Today's Progress**:
 - Working more on layouts.
-Learned that textarea closing tag needs to be on same line, looked at parralaz, realized I needed to download and refer to the script. stopped.
+Learned that textarea closing tag needs to be on same line, looked at parralax, realized I needed to download and refer to the script. stopped.
+- Came back and played more with a different parallax library http://matthew.wagerfield.com/parallax/
+- Got original parallax library to work https://github.com/pixelcog/parallax.js
+- Did some FCC beta

 **Thoughts:**
-Tired. want to just do a guided tutorial.
+Tired.
+Want to just do a guided tutorial.
 Not feeling like working on those final little details today.
+After being able to add the parallax affect, I realized that if html had a background colour, or the parallax-window was in a div with background colour it was covered.
+Trial and error.
+Parallax slider may have been an easier thing.
+Need to really read doc instead of just diving in .

 **Link(s) to work:**
 1. [Conquer layout](https://codepen.io/charlottejoy/pen/VyrNMB?editors=1100)